BellowingMeadows/BellowingMeadows/README.md

 * Tree structure should be implemented with use of navigation’s burger icon when on mobile devices.
 * Priority on the navigation bar will go from left to right.
-* Logo on the far left and features on the far right in the following order of importance: Tour, Music, Gallery, About, Contact
+* Logo on the far left and features on the far right in the following order of importance: Music, Tour, Gallery, About, Contact.
 * The most important features will manifest in the CTAs: A link to the music page and a link to sign up for email updates.
 * No user should have to click more than three times in order to fulfil their user story.